dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/pubsub/pubsub-scopes.md

 ---
-title: "Limit Application Pub/Sub Topics with Scopes"
+title: "How To: Scope Pub/Sub topics"
-linkTitle: "State Management"
+linkTitle: "How To: Scope topics"
-weight: 2000
+weight: 5000
+description: "Use scopes to limit Pub/Sub topics to specific applications"
 ---

 [Namespaces or component scopes](../components-scopes/README.md) can be used to limit component access to particular applications.
 These application scopes added to a component limit only the applications with specific IDs to be able to use the component.